 Advantages of Iterator

-As compare to the enumeration java iterator have the below advantages:
+As compared to the enumeration, java iterators have the following advantages:

 - We can use it in any collection class.

-- It Supports both READ and REMOVE operation
+- It Supports both READ and REMOVE operations.

 - It’s a Universal cursor.